hawkinsw/medava/README.md

 MyDataType.someStaticMethod();
 ```

-As a result, `someStaticMethod` cannot make reference to any of the member variables (what Java calls *fields*) of the `MyDataType` class.
+As a result, `someStaticMethod` cannot make reference to any of the member variables (what Java calls _fields_) of the `MyDataType` class.
 Can you understand why?
-In an OOP each instance of a class has its own, private copy of all the member variables whose values are completely independent of the values of the member variables of any other instance.
+In an OOP, each instance of a class has its own, private copy of all the member variables whose values are completely independent of the values of the member variables of any other instance.
 By invoking a method on a particular instance (`mdt` in the example above), the caller provides the method the context it needs to find those values.
 When the programmer calls a `static` method, the method gets no such context.
 It is, therefore, nonsensical for a `static` method to even think about member variables.
-It might make more sense if you use an alternate name for member variables: [*instance* variables.](https://en.wikipedia.org/wiki/Instance_variable)
+It might make more sense if you use an alternate name for member variables: [_instance_ variables.](https://en.wikipedia.org/wiki/Instance_variable)

-Because the `SupplyChain` class contains a `public`, `static` method named `main` with an appropriate set of parameters and return value, and that is the only class that we will compile that contains such a method, the Java *virtual machine* (JVM) will automatically invoke this method when the program is launched.
+Because the `SupplyChain` class contains a `public`, `static` method named `main` with an appropriate set of parameters and return type , and that is the only class that we will compile that contains such a method, the Java _virtual machine_ (JVM) will automatically invoke this method when the program is launched.
 After launching that method, the JVM will shepherd along program execution in whatever way the program's code defines.

 To witness this process in action (and confirm that your installation and configuration of Java is correct), add